riyajuneja03-williams/comp_neuro_thesis/README.md

 **DESCRIPTION**

-This repo contains all the code for my computationsl neuroscience thesis in Python.
+This repo contains all the code for my computational neuroscience thesis in Python.
 Broadly, we are working on developing and evaluating a pipeline in Python for burst detection in neural spike trains, starting with synthetic data and then applying the methods to rodent data (healthy and Parkinsonian).

 **HOW TO RUN**